- Deaf Hub

 Community Matters Deaf Employment Job Club

-Zebra Access is pleased to announce that a new Job Club for Deaf people will be launched on the 8th November 2016.
-This will run for 3 years, offering regular drop-in support 2 days a week, as well as a series of 9-12 workshops aimed at supporting Deaf people who want to;
+The Job Club was launched on the 8th November 2016 and will run for three years, offering weekly drop in support as well as a series of 9-12 workshops aimed at supporting deaf people.

-- start training in order to develop their skills,
+- start training in order to develop your skills

-- obtain employment or become self-employed/start their own business.
+- obtain employment or become self-employed/ start your own business

-The weekly drop-in sessions will start from 8th November 2016 (Wolverhampton) and 11th November 2016 (West Bromwich).
+The weekly drop-in sessions will start from 2nd October 2017.

 Details as follows:

 Sandwell Deaf Community Centre, Sandwell Deaf Community Association, Dagger Lane, West Bromwich B71 4BB

 Tuesdays - 10am to 2pm